crisperdue/prooftoys-site/content/number-game/tutorial2.5.md

 ### Working forward

+The Natural Numbers Game tutorial emphasizes working "backward" from a goal.
+Forward proofs start from axioms, known theorems, or assumptions and focus on producing the conclusion of the goal.
+Textbook proofs are usually presented this way.

-This proof uses variables `x`, `y`, and `z`, with a function `f`.
-Your mission this time is to combine the two function calls into a single expression.
+This proof works forward from assumptions.
+It uses variables `x`, `y`, and `z`, with a function `f`.
+Your mission this time is to combine the two function calls into a single expression `f (f x)`.

-As before, the fact to be proved has two assumptions: `y = f x` and `z = f y`.
-Forward proofs start from the assumptions and focus on transforming the conclusion into the conclusion of the goal.
+As before, there are two assumptions: `y = f x` and `z = f y`.

 <div class=proof-editor data-exercise="nat/nat0.3"
  data-steps="(1 assumeExplicitly (t (y = f x & z = f y)))">